-15.2 Credit risk
+16.2 Credit risk

 The Corporation is exposed to credit losses arising from payment defaults by third parties.
 The Corporation evaluates the creditworthiness of its clients in order to limit the amount of credit extended, where appropriate, and establishes an allowance for doubtful accounts sufficient to cover probable and reasonably estimated losses.
 Furthermore, the Corporation generally insures its accounts receivable balances with Export Development Canada.
-As at March 31, 2016, one client accounted for 42% of total trade accounts receivable and 60% of trade accounts receivable were 90% insured [as at March 31, 2015, one client accounted for 47% of total trade accounts receivable and 56% of trade accounts receivable were 90% insured].
+As at March 31, 2017, one client accounted for 9% of total trade accounts receivable and 40% of trade accounts receivable were 90% insured [as at March 31, 2016, one client accounted for 42% of total trade accounts receivable and 60% of trade accounts receivable were 90% insured].
 Historically, the Corporation has never written off a significant amount of trade accounts receivable.
-Outstanding trade accounts receivable over 90 days stood at 2% as at March 31, 2016 [11% in 2015].
-The allowance for doubtful accounts totalled \$7 as at March 31, 2016 [\$11 as at March 31, 2015].
+Outstanding trade accounts receivable over 90 days stood at 7% as at March 31, 2017 [2% in 2016].
+The allowance for doubtful accounts totalled \$33 as at March 31, 2017 [\$7 as at March 31, 2016].
 Accounts receivable include investment tax credits and commodity taxes receivable, which are receivable from the government and are not exposed to significant credit risk.
-Cash and cash equivalents are contracted with a limited number of Canadian chartered banks.
+Cash and cash equivalents are mainly contracted with a limited number of Canadian chartered banks.

-Maximum exposure to credit risk for financial instruments is equal to their carrying amount as at March 31, 2016 and 2015.
+Maximum exposure to credit risk for financial instruments is equal to their carrying amount as at March 31, 2017 and 2016.

-The Corporation also sold 13% of its entertainment market sales to one client [18% to one entertainment market client in 2015] and sold 16% of its simulation and training market sales to one client [33% to one simulation and training client in 2015].
+The Corporation also sold 15% of its entertainment market sales to one client [13% to one entertainment market client in 2016] and sold 16% of its simulation and training market sales to one client [16% to one simulation and training client in 2016].